adestefa/machine-learning-in-c/README.md

-# Machine Learning in C : Building a Small Neural Network by Hand
+# Machine Learning in C : Building a Small Neural Network